 Too much is unknown about the dispersal of the species to predict the number of viable occurrences from the few known sites on a worldwide basis.
-ISMS-ONH (2002) lists 7-8 past occurrences in protected areas: 5 in permanent protected reserves, 2 in late-successional reserves, and 1 either in riparian reserves or in the unprotected matrix.
-The opening of late-successional and/or riparian reserves to logging, road construction, or development, could decrease the protected sites to 5.
+ISMS-ONH (2002) lists 7 known sites in protected areas: 5 in permanent protected reserves and 2 in late-successional reserves.
 No sites are managed specifically for Mythicomyces corneipes.